Carefully review this step-by-step guide to the Truman process for potential applicants!

 - Student government and/or campus-based extracurricular activities

-- Government internships, commissions or boards, advocacy or interest groups, nonpartisan political activities, military/ROTC
+- Government internships, commissions or boards, advocacy or interest groups, political activities, military/ROTC

 The Truman Scholarship accepts nominations from institutions – students may not apply independently.
-To apply to be one of Penn’s nominees, you must complete the application steps by Penn’s Internal Application Deadline of November 28, 2023 at 4:00 pm.
-Please refer to the above linked step-by-step guide for further information.
+To apply to be one of Penn’s nominees, you must complete the application steps by Penn’s Internal Application Deadline of December 3, 2024, at 4:00 pm US Eastern Time.
+Please refer to the step-by-step guide for further information.

 Letters of Recommendation

 The Truman Scholarship requires three recommendations.
-Applicants must register their referees using CURF's Fellowship Nomination Request.
+Applicants must register their referees using CURF's Truman Scholarship Nomination Request (registrations begin mid to late September).
 Referees then upload their recommendations to the CURF system, and CURF ultimately submits those recommendations to the Truman Foundation on behalf of endorsed applicants.

 The Truman application requires that each referee emphasize one of the following aspects of the applicant’s candidacy; Leadership, Public Service, and Academic (one recommendation/referee per category so that all three are covered).
 Applicants must inform CURF of the category for which each referee is writing.